Legislature More Than Doubles Helene Disaster Relief in Latest Round of Funding

 The legislature returns on November 19.

-Photo above courtesy of Josh Morgan at USA Today: Chris Shuford looks at one of his buses that he kept in his auto shop in Micaville, N.C. on Oct.
+Photo above: Chris Shuford looks at one of his buses that he kept in his auto shop in Micaville, N.C. on Oct.
 2, 2024, that washed away along the nearby Little Crabtree Creek after remnants of Hurricane Helene brought record rainfall and catastrophic flooding to the region.
+(Courtesy of Josh Morgan at USA Today).

 spot_img